 JURASSIC COAST SIGHTSEEING BOAT TRIPS

 Whilst Snapper is primarily a charter fishing boat, her large size makes her the perfect platform for cruises along the Jurassic Coast.
 During the spring and summer months, Snapper offers two sightseeing boat trips that enable you to take in the wonderful scenery.
-Join us at our mooring in the marina and enjoy a gentle steam under the towns lifting bridge through the historic harbour.
+Join us at our mooring and enjoy a gentle steam through the historic harbour.
 From the boat you will be able to see the bustling quayside and both the Stone Pier and Pleasure pier before emerging into the beautiful waters of Weymouth Bay.
-Depending on which trip you choose we will then travel either east or west along the coast, perfect for admiring the south coast and taking photographs.
+Depending on which trip you choose we will then travel either east or west along the coast, perfect for admiring the Dorset coastline and taking photographs.
 If you're lucky you may even spot a dolphin riding beneath our bow!

 £20 per person.
 Trips are two hours long.